graymalkin/raven-silvermoon.net/content/about-us.md

 So if you wish to chat about anything our little guild has to offer, or would like some more information, speak to one of our officers.

-Belar (GM), Evànne, Ilanas, Kalfrice and Endarion
+Belar (GM), Evànne, Kalfrice and Endarion